Bettinadavis11/CyberSecurity_Labs/README.md

 *  Volatility

 # 3. Malware Investigation
+In this lab we will continue investigating the Falsimentis incident by examining some of the malware used by the Midnite Meerkats.
 ### Questions to answer:
+* What artifacts are left by the malware installer?
+* What host(s) and port(s) does the malware installer communicate with?
+* What is the mechanism used to delete files if the ransom is not paid, and how can it be disabled?

 ### Tools used:
+* Regshot
+* Procmon

 # 4. Cloud Investigation
 ### Questions to answer: